ThanasisNidriotis/ReadMeTestingGrounds/soundwave/SoundwaveReadMe.md

 --sr int_sr: Which determines the Sample rate of the file(An integer).Default: 44100.

---fm fp_fm:Which determines the frequency modulation of the signal (a double).Default: 2.0.
+--fm fp_fm: Which determines the frequency modulation of the signal (a double).Default: 2.0.

---fc fp_fc Which determines the carrier frequency of the signal (a double).Default: 1500.0.
+--fc fp_fc: Which determines the carrier frequency of the signal (a double).Default: 1500.0.

 --mi fp_mi: Which determines the modulation index of the signal (a double).Default: 100.0.

---amp fp_amp:Which determines the amplitude of the signal (a double).Default: 30000.0.
+--amp fp_amp: Which determines the amplitude of the signal (a double).Default: 30000.0.

 The sound is produced in Mono(a single channel) and using 16bits per sample.